Advantage vs. Original Medicare.

 Even if you have a paper copy, download the current file and use Adobe Reader's search feature to find specific words or phrases.
 (Press Ctrl and F together on a PC

 -- or Command and F on a Mac.)
-The pdf file is very well done --terms, phrases, and issues are hotlinked to sections in the booklet or to other articles on the site.
+The pdf file is very well done --terms, phrases, and issues are hotlinked to sections in the book or to other articles on the site.